 Having Legal Representation Is Critical

-After filing a claim with your insurance company, you should contact a truck accident attorney you trust.
+After filing a claim with your insurance company, you should contact an attorney you trust.
 The insurance companies (even yours) typically have their own best interests at heart, no matter what they tell you or how entertaining their commercials are.
 For many insurance companies, their bottom line is at the top of their mind at all times.
 They may try to get you to accept a quick-fix, low-ball settlement, making you believe it’s the best offer they can get.
 Many times, this is just not true.

 Finding the Cause of the Accident Can be Complicated

 Figuring out the cause of the accident and who is at fault can be more complicated than you might expect.
-A truck accident attorney investigates the circumstances leading up to the accident.
+An attorney investigates the circumstances leading up to the accident.
 They look at the police reports, call on expert help from accident reconstructionists, and interview witnesses.
 From there, they develop a picture of what happened, what went wrong, and how to protect your legal rights going forward.

 You May Be Dealing with Multiple Insurance Companies